(skip to content)

 Lil'Sness

 Completely original SNES-like soundfont.
-Great for retro style stuff without having to worry about janky ripped soundfonts and whatever legal grey zone.
+Great for retro style stuff without having to worry about jankily ripped soundfonts and legal grey zones.

 Miscellaneous